9ae/bagel/femmenoir/Draft 3.md

 KEN doesn’t answer.
 They spend the rest of the car ride in silence, until KEN slows down and pulls up to the playground of an elementary school.

+- [ ] Elanor doesn't think he's ready for the presentation.
+You can never be over prepared.

+# C. Ken meets Diane

+## Shared office pantry - morning

+KEN paces back and forth reciting his presentation.
+He keeps messing up and having to start over again.

+KEN
+Dammit!
+*drops to the ground and starts doing push ups.*

+Enters DIANE, eyes puffy and almost in a daze, she's holding thermomug.
+She is wearing a knee length tight skirt, kitten heels, and a short blazer.
+Her next step lands on KEN's hands.
+He yelps out in pain, as DIANE loses balance and falls.
+The coffee spills on Ken's white shirt.
+Diane lands on top of him, and the two stare at eachother for a moment.
+Processing what had just happened.

+KEN
+Fuck!
+Watch where you're going.

+DIANE
+Omg!
+My!
+I'm so sorry.
+Hey, what were you doing on the floor.

+KEN
+Push ups.
+It helps with nerves.
+I have big meeting today.
+And now I've got to go home and change, I barely have enough time to prepare this morning.

+DIANE
+What if I lend you a shirt?
+I have one that looks like it could fit you.

+KEN
+Alright, let's see it.

+KEN follows DIANE to her office.

+KEN
+Wow, private office!
+Helix Medicine must be doing well.
+*He looks at her plate on the desk, Director of Operations.*

+DIANE searches through a wardrobe and pulls out a crisp white shirt.

+KEN *takes it and checks the size.*
+Looks alright.
+*He pulls his current shirt over his head, surprising Diane*

+DIANE *blushes and turn away.*

+KEN *walks up to Diane and speaks closely to her eyes.*
+It fits, thanks.

+DIANE *jumps and turns to face him.
+She realizes how close their faces are to each other.*
+Hah ha, glad.

+KEN
+Your husband won't mind?

+DIANE
+Oh no, I don't have a husband.
+I should, but I don't.
+It belonged to an ex.
+*pauses a moment*
+You know, I think you are well prepared.

+KEN
+What makes you think that?

+DIANE
+It's not about remember what to say when.
+It's about being able to answer questions on the fly.
+And you seem like a guy who does his research.

+KEN *lights up with a smile*
+Thanks.

+DIANE
+Good luck.
+You'll ace it!

+KEN leaves the room.

 # N. Elanor smells Ken's shirt

 ## Int. bedroom - night